Siphamandla93/registration_numbers_webapp/README.md

    nodemon wraps your application, so you can pass all the arguments you would normally pass to your app

 ## How to use the App
+- You can add three registration number's which is Bellville, Cape Town and Malmesbury in the text field and press the Add button to render the registration number
+- If you you want to see the Registration for the location of your choice press any radio button you wish to and press Show to display them

+## Address to use App online
+- To use the App type this URL online `https://registration2.herokuapp.com/reg_numbers`
+- `reg_number` is the route that will take you to the form
+- `registration2.herokuapp.com` is the name of the App

+## Adress to use the App local